Understanding Self and Others

 This weekly, structured group provides support and strategies for students diagnosed with ADHD.

 The Ripple Effect is a group for students who have family members (parents, siblings, etc.) that struggle with mental health and/or substance use issues.
 Supporting family members with mental health or substance use issues often creates a unique family dynamic as well as unique concerns for students, which can leave you feeling isolated from peers.
 This group aims to normalize experiences of supporting family members with these concerns, provide support and feedback in how students approach family issues, and establish ways to cope effectively in your current relationships and your life at ECU.
 The group is mainly supportive in nature but will include topic specific discussions, as well as a psychoeducational component.

-For more information regarding our Koru Mindfulness and Meditation program, please visit the Outreach and Student Development page.
+For more information regarding our Koru Mindfulness and Meditation program, please contact the CCSD.